informedcitizenry/6502.Net/README.md

 #### If Statement Blocks

 Conditional assembly is available using the `.if` and related directive.
-Conditions can be nested, but expressions will be evaluated on first pass only.
+Conditions can be nested. `.ifdef` and `.ifndef` variants are evaluated on first pass only, with their evaluations preserved in subsequent passes.

 ```asm
             ld a,$42